Call for Art Entries

 ENTRY FEE

-Unless indicated otherwise, WMG juried exhibitions require a entry fee of $30-$35.
+Unless indicated otherwise, WMG juried exhibitions require an entry fee of $30–$35.
 Only one submission may be entered per artist.
 Each submission requires at least one and up to three artworks.
 Selections are made by respective jurors.
 A paid submission does not guarantee an exhibition opportunity.
-Entry fees are non-refundable.
+Entry fees are nonrefundable.

-WMG offers fee waivers to those that request the need.
+WMG offers fee waivers to those who request them.
 WMG offers around 30 fee waivers per juried exhibition.
 To acknowledge the historic inequities of wealth distribution, 15 of the 30 are exclusively reserved for ALAANA/BIPOC and/or LGBTQIA+.
-Factors that result in an approved application include financial instability or low-income status, student or recent graduate status, identification as ALAANA/BIPOC and/or LGBTQIA+, or a demonstrated need otherwise.
+Factors that result in an approved application include financial instability or low-income status, student or recent graduate status, identification as ALAANA/BIPOC and/or LGBTQIA+, or an other demonstrated need.
 WMG accepts Fee Waiver Requests on a rolling basis until all fee waivers have been distributed.
-The team at WMG will approve requests and send a Submittal fee waived link within three days to applicant.
+The team at WMG will approve requests and send a Submittal fee waived link within three days to the applicant.

 Please send an email to general@womanmade.org to request a fee waiver.